 TIMING: At a healthy weight loss of 1-2 lbs per week, I’m estimating I’ll reach my goal of losing 28.6 lbs by mid February, 2021

-Here are a few BEFORE photos of me (and my cat) now:
+Here is a BEFORE photo of me (and my cat):

 Here are a few things I’ve done to prepare and what I’ll be doing throughout the next few months:

 - Bought a new scale so it’s the same machine each week (all scales vary slightly so wanted something consistent)

 - Weigh in once per week Fridays in the AM before eating

 - Use the MyFitnessPal app to track my foods and calories.
 It’s what I’m familiar with however I find their calorie recommendation per day is quite low so I add to it.
 I’ll be eating between 1500-1800 calories per day, with some days a little more depending on what my body needs